NWCloudComputing/webApp/readme.md

 ***************************Assignment 1:***************************

-I developed a web application using nodejs and the database used is postgresSQL.
+I developed a web application using nodejs and the database used is postgresSQL

 I used POSTMAN to do the API calls.